DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 ![Associate an app with the store](../assets/images/2018-03-20_VSAssociateWithStoreApp.png) **Figure 2.** Associating an app with the store.

-## Marrying a UWP App with an Azure Mobile Service
+## Marrying a UWP App with an Azure Function Application

 To set up authentication in Azure you need to find out the two pieces of information about the UWP app: the application's ID and its Secret code.
 You can find this information by expanding the App Management node for your app in the dashboard.
 See figure 3.